 Caron Tolstyka of Brownstown may not pen an advice column on etiquette, but she has firsthand experience cultivating manners in children.
 As a mom of three, she works at it every single day with the hope that she is helping her daughters to grow into thoughtful, kind adults.

-That is exactly the advice of those who call social-skill development their profession – people like Jacqueline M. Northrop of Detroit.
-Northrop works with children and young adults and increasingly observes that basic manners and social skills are lacking.
+That is exactly the advice of those who call social-skill development their profession – people like Jacqueline M. Baker.
+Baker works with children and young adults and increasingly observes that basic manners and social skills are lacking.

-“‘Please’ and ‘thank you’ are essential, but they’re just a baseline,” notes Northrop, who is principal consultant at Detroit-based Scarlet Communications.
+“‘Please’ and ‘thank you’ are essential, but they’re just a baseline,” notes Baker, who is principal consultant at metro Detroit-based Scarlet Communications.
 “Parents need to set the tone for how they expect their children to treat others.”

 The Emily Post Institute calls this modeling method the “Golden Rule” of parenting: Be the parent you want your child to be.